sderosiaux/react-stack-step-by-step/README.md

 There is no error, not because the code is already perfect, but because, by default : *All rules are disabled by default*.

-But there are a tons of rules, let's see how to extend some existing defaults.
+But there are a ton of rules, let's see how to extend some existing defaults.
 We are not the first person who want to use it right ?

 ## Extends some default ESLint configuration

-It's recommanded to extends the [eslint:recommanded](http://eslint.org/docs/rules/) set of rules, to begin with.
+It's recommanded to extend the [eslint:recommanded](http://eslint.org/docs/rules/) set of rules, to begin with.

-But we can also extends some other knowns ones, such as :
+But we can also extend some other known ones, such as :

 - [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) : want to work at airbnb ?
-Learn their style.
+Learn their styles.
 - [eslint-config-rackt](https://github.com/rackt/eslint-config-rackt) : a nice style overriding some properties of `eslint:recommanded`.
 I'm not fan because it forbids semicolons, commas on the last array item, all those useless things I like to write.

 To extends those rules, `npm i` them or use the `eslint:recommanded` one directly :